JAWS Scripts for Reaper

 A second option causes the scripts to attempt to validate your selection.
 Depending on exactly how keys are pressed, and in what order, it is sometimes possible to think that you have established a selection, when in fact that is not the case.
 So, a second option under the jawskey+z options list, is one that causes the scripts to examine the length of the selection after the right bracket key is pressed.
 If no selection exists at that point, a warning will be spoken.

-Selection Nudge Mode
+Time Selection Nudge Mode

 There are two ways you can audition your adjustments to a time selection.
 The first, is using reapers standard behavior. to do this, the special nudge mode, described in the next section, must be disabled. (insert+z, followed by n).

-Standard Nudging
+Standard Time Selection Nudging

 For the most part, in this mode, the jaws scripts just suppress extraneous speech when nudging during playback.
 However, when sliding the entire selection left and right, reaper only lets you hear the entire selection, starting at the left end. the scritps add the ability to listen to only the last portion of theselection, starting about a second prior to the right end.